danielnuriyev/better-etl/README.md

 ## Why

-None of the current open source and commercial products provides the full set of features of Data Dagster.
+None of the current open source and commercial products provides the full set of features of Better ETL.

 ## Features